Japan hero image

 • Autumn (September–November) features foliage, comfortable weather, and fewer crowds.

-• Summer (June–August) is humid; we schedule indoor afternoons, highland escapes, and evening programs.
+• Summer (June–August) is humid; we schedule indoor afternoons, highland escapes, and evening programs to reduce heat stress.

 • Winter (December–February) is chilly but ideal for Advent tours, snow festivals (Hokkaido), and onsen retreats.